larsks-packages/sqlcli/README.md

-This `README` was generated automatically using `rpm-update-readme` at Mon Nov 25 21:30:13 EST 2013.
+This `README` was generated automatically using `rpm-update-readme` at Tue Nov 26 09:13:41 EST 2013.

 Packages built by this spec file
 ================================